bigeasy/stencil/diary.md

 ## Recursive Templates

-Going to implement the style of reentrancy that is currently in my head, but here are some more.
+Going to implement the style of reentrantcy that is currently in my head, but here are some more.

 ```xml